DeclareDesign/DeclareDesign/cran-comments.md

 ## Submission

 This is a minor patch switching over from a deprecated syntax to new syntax by default, after waiting nine months for users to transition.
+Fixed URL redirect in original CRAN submission.

 ## Test environments
 * local OS X install (release)